MicrosoftDocs/globalization/globalization/fonts-layout/emoji.md

 # Emoji

 Emoji are pictorial symbols (pictographs) that represent objects such as faces, places, weather, and animals.
-They are typically used in conjunction with or as a replacement for text to add context via emotions.
+They're typically used with or as a replacement for text to add context via emotions.

 While earlier versions of the Unicode standard included pictographic symbols, [Unicode 6.0](https://www.unicode.org/versions/Unicode6.0.0/), released in October 2010 specified a set of 722 emoji.
 Subsequent Unicode versions continue to expand the number of emoji defined by the standard.

-To display glyphs in defined in the Unicode standard in your UI, the font that you use needs to support the glyphs that you are using.
+To display glyphs defined in the Unicode standard in your UI, the font that you use needs to support the glyphs that you're using.
 Similarly, to display emoji, the device, browser, or font used must be able to represent the emoji.

-Emoji can be very convenient when conveying gestures, facial expressions, and other non-verbal elements of communication in text-based messages.
-However, like non-verbal communication, these cues and meanings vary by context.
+Emoji can be convenient when conveying gestures, facial expressions, and other nonverbal elements of communication in text-based messages.
+However, like nonverbal communication, these cues and meanings vary by context.
 Context could include the sender’s and the recipient’s language, culture, and social group.
 In other words, when localizing emoji, you need to be especially careful that the intended meaning is conveyed correctly and appropriately for the target audience.

 [Unicode 8.0](https://www.unicode.org/versions/Unicode8.0.0/), released in June 2015 added skin tone modifier characters to the emoji standard.
 These characters allow users to specify the skin tone of the emoji character that immediately precedes them.